Inverting cosmic ray propagation by Convolutional Neural Networks: Methodology

 \subsection{Machines for inverting propagation}

-We employ two machines undertaking the learning tasks: \begin{itemize} \item {\bf Machine A}: a CNN machine to directly learn the inverse propagation from a set of mock data to a set of model parameters. \item {\bf Machine B}: a CNN machine to directly learn the inverse propagation from a set of pseudo-data to a set of model parameters. \end{itemize} We can see that the difference between {\bf Machines A} and {\bf B} is the input data used for training.
-While {\bf Machine A} is only able to find the solutions closest to the mock data, we expect that {\bf Machine B} is more flexible for the general-purpose use with inputs of {\it any} reasonable data, even with fluctuations.
+We utilize two machines to learn tasks: \begin{itemize} \item {\bf Machine A}: a CNN machine to directly learn the inverse propagation from a set of mock data to a set of model parameters. \item {\bf Machine B}: a CNN machine to directly learn the inverse propagation from a set of pseudo-data to a set of model parameters. \end{itemize} We can see that the difference between {\bf Machines A} and {\bf B} is the input data used for training.
+While {\bf Machine A} is only able to find the solutions closest to the mock data, we expect that {\bf Machine B} is more flexible for the general-purpose use with inputs of {\it any} data, even with fluctuations.